Changelog

 ✨ What's new:

-— Turn on a Camber setting to use integration data as the primary source for linked client profiles.
+- 🔁 Camber as the source of truth (optional)— Turn on a Camber setting to use integration data as the primary source for linked client profiles.

-— Synced fields display as non-editable in Hi Rasmus for linked clients, with a Camber indicator and tooltip to explain why.
+- 🔒 Camber-managed fields are read-only— Synced fields display as non-editable in Hi Rasmus for linked clients, with a Camber indicator and tooltip to explain why.

-— Common demographic fields like name, date of birth, address, phone, and notes can be kept aligned between systems.
+- 🧾 Consistent field mapping— Common demographic fields like name, date of birth, address, phone, and notes can be kept aligned between systems.

-— Enabling Camber as the source of truth warns that existing values for linked clients will be overwritten.
+- ⚠️ Clear overwrite messaging— Enabling Camber as the source of truth warns that existing values for linked clients will be overwritten.

-— When assigning forms or templates that include client information fields, you will see a warning that Camber-managed values will not be updated for linked clients.
+- 📝 Form and template awareness— When assigning forms or templates that include client information fields, you will see a warning that Camber-managed values will not be updated for linked clients.

 💡 Why it matters: